hlynch/Biometry2020/docs/Week-8-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
-    ''Explanatory modeling refers…to the application of statistical models to data for testing causal hypotheses about theoretical constructs.''
+    "Explanatory modeling refers…to the application of statistical models to data for testing causal hypotheses about theoretical constructs."
 (Shmueli 2010) Using this definition, explanatory modeling is testing a hypothesis or a theory and therefore can never be confirmed and are also harder (than predictive models) to contradict.
 We have been referring to these models as “inferential models” or models used for “inference”.

 Predictive models are concerned only with the ability to predict new (measurable) outcomes.
 Either the models works for prediction or it doesn’t.
 Predictive models are therefore more utilitarian than explanatory models (use whatever works!).
 Predictive models may involve predictors that are uninterpretable (more on this later when we discuss Generalized Additive Models and other curve fitting techniques).